Non-exam assessment (NEA)

 Apply for centre consortium arrangements

 You must let us know if you’re working as part of a consortium of centres with joint teaching arrangements where students are entered through different centres.
+You can apply through the JCQ Centre Admin Portal, which you can access via e-AQA (our secure extranet).

 You need to apply by the following dates: